elverskog/bloop/README.md

 * Limit dependencies - No NodeJS framework (express etc), build tool (webpack etc) or templating library/language (JSX etc).
 * When possible, all responses should be pre-rendered, minified and compressed markup.
 * When updating _partial page content_, a _single_ response for that content should include the CSS, markup and JS.
 E.g. Loading a new piece of content or widget should not trigger calling multiple files.
+* Have the development and production modes share as much code and process as possible; minimizing errors that can occur when making updates.

 ## Content Delivery Approach